jnyrup/fluentassertions/docs/BestPractices.md

 Expected True, but found False.
 </td>
 <td>
-Expected object to be assignable to UnitTests2.MyClass, but UnitTests2.MyIdenticalClass is not
+Expected object to be assignable to UnitTests2.MyClass, but UnitTests2.MyIdenticalClass is not.
 </td>
 </tr></table>